jmherzog-umich/jmherzog-umich.github.io/index.markdown

     logo: /assets/logos/UM.svg
 ---

 I am a postdoctoral research fellow that develops optical and imaging tools for biomedical applications, with a large focus on diagnosing eye diseases.
 I also collaborate with other research groups to develop optical and imaging tools to investigate complicated physical and chemical processes in engineering applications.
-My approach is to combine experiments and computational methods to better understand how measurements are made, and I use that understanding to make quantitative measurements.
+My approach is to combine experiments and computational methods to better understand how measurements are made, and I use that understanding to make quantitative tools.

 <!--more-->